protubero/beanstore/README.md

 Beanstore is a fast and versatile data store for Java with a low barrier to entry and an easy-to-use API.
 The goal of the project is to offer a serious alternative to conventional database systems for certain usage scenarios.
-Therefore it offers features such as transactions, data validation, and migration.
+Therefore it offers features such as transactions, data validation and migration.
 The project is always useful when data needs to be stored permanently and a database seems too heavy and inflexible.
 The natural limitations are that all data must fit into memory.
-With very frequent changes, startup time could possibly become a factor.
+Also, with very frequent changes, startup time could possibly become a factor.

-Beanstore transactions describe changes to a set of “Java Beans”.
-These changes are simultaneously applied to the beans and stored in a log-structured file.
-The next time the application is started, all changes will be replayed to restore the last store state.
-If you've ever heard of event sourcing, you're already familiar with the concept.
-The Java Beans specification requires that beans be serializable through Java Object Serialization.
-Instead, we use Kryo as a serialization framework.
-And we require that the beans have no default values, which effectively prevents the use of native types like int and boolean.
-We will refer to them as “data beans” throughout this documentation.
-We won't use the POJO term because the classes still have to follow the remaining Java Bean Rules (getters/setters and no-arg constructor).

-Each store is a set of entities that resemble tables in a relational database.
-You can choose whether such an entity is represented by a data bean, i.e. whether there is an associated Java class.
-If not, beanstore uses a generic map-like representation.
-You can switch between the two representations at any time.

 Beanstore has a rich callback API, e.g. you can reject a transaction in callback code.
 This allows implementing custom validation logic.
 And the API makes it easy to create projections and aggregations of the data and keep them up to date.